dmolsen/ua-parser-php/README.md

     ?>

-**NOTE:** This will overwrite some changes I've made to the `user_agents_regex.yaml` file included with the `ua-parser-php` distribution.
+**NOTE:** This will overwrite quite a few changes I've made to the `user_agents_regex.yaml` file included with the `ua-parser-php` distribution.

 ## Credits ##

-Thanks to the ua-parser team for making the YAML file available for others to build upon.
+Thanks to the [ua-parser team](http://code.google.com/p/ua-parser/people/list) for making the YAML file available for others to build upon.
+Thanks to Bryan Shelton for some fixes.